-linked enterprises.
+environment for community-based forest-linked enterprises.
 Project interventions aim at inclusion of tribal population and gender empowerment.
 Vocational development for women and youth will be prioritized during project preparation and implementation.
-The project will be implemented in rural areas of 15 districts of Nagaland.
+The project will be implemented in rural areas of 15 districts of Nagaland and eight districts of Tripura.